CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 - **Training and awareness:** Provide training and awareness sessions to users and administrators about the importance of data classification and how to effectively use Copilot.
 This approach will facilitate a smooth transition and increase user adoption.
 In addition, utilize organizational change management strategies to champion the process and educate the workforce on how data classification and sanitization can expedite Copilot’s ingestion of the data.

+### Task 2.1: Using the Microsoft data classification dashboard

+The **data classification page** provides visibility into that body of content, specifically:

+- the number items that have been classified as a sensitive information type and what those classifications are

+- the top applied sensitivity labels in both Microsoft 365 and Azure Information Protection

+- the top applied retention labels

+- a summary of activities that users are taking on your sensitive content

+- the locations of your sensitive and retained data

+Follow the given steps to access the **Microsoft data classification dashboard**:

+1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.

+1. In the left navigation pane of the compliance portal, select **Data classification** and then, select **Overview**.

+1. Data classification will scan your sensitive content and labeled content before you create any policies.
+This is called **zero change management**.
+This lets you see the impact that all the retention and sensitivity labels are having in your environment and empower you to start assessing your protection and governance policy needs.

+1. The **Top sensitive information type** card shows the top sensitive information types that have been found and labeled across your organization.

+1. To find out how many items are in any given classification category, hover over the bar for the category.

+    >**Note:** If the card displays the message "**No data found with sensitive information**", it means that there are no items in your organization that have been classified as being a sensitive information type or no items that have been crawled.

+1. The **Top sensitivity labels applied to content** card shows the number of items (email or document) by sensitivity level.

+    >**Note:** If you haven't created or published any sensitivity labels or no content has had a sensitivity label applied, this card will display the message **"No sensitivity labels detected"**.

+1. The **Top retention labels applied to content** card shows you how many items have a given retention label.
+Retention labels are used to manage the retention and disposition of content in your organization.
+When applied, they can be used to control how long an item will be kept before deletion, whether it should be reviewed prior to deletion, when its retention period expires, and whether it should be marked as a record.

+    >**Note:** If this card displays the message,**"No retention labels detected"**, it means you haven't created or published any retention labels or no content has had a retention label applied.

+1. The **Top activities detected** card provides a quick summary of the most common actions that users are taking on the sensitivity labeled items.

+    >**Note:** If this card displays the message, **"No activity detected"** it means that there's been no activity on the files or that user and admin auditing isn't turned on.

+1. The **Sensitivity and retention labeled data by location** cards provide visibility into the number of items that have which label as well as their location.

+    >**Note:** If this card displays the message, **"No locations detected"**, it means you haven't created or published any sensitivity labels or no content has had a retention label applied.

+### Task 2.2: Using Content Explorer for Data Classification

+**Content explorer** allows you to natively view the items that were summarized on the **Overview** page.
+It shows a current snapshot of the items that have a sensitivity label, a retention label or have been classified as a sensitive information type in your organization.

+Follow the given steps to use the content explorer for data classification:

+1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.

+1. In the left navigation pane of the compliance portal, select **Data classification** and then, select **Content explorer**.

+1. If you know the name of the label, or the sensitive information type, you can type that into the filter box.

+1. Alternately, you can browse for the item by expanding the label type and selecting the label from the list.

+1. Select a location under **All locations** and drill down the folder structure to the item and double-click to open the item natively in content explorer.

+1. To create a .csv file that contains a listing of whatever the focus of the pane is, select **export**.

+>**Note:** It can take up to **seven days** for counts to be updated in content explorer.

 ## Task 3: Using Customer Keys in Microsoft 365 Copilot

 A **Customer Key** provides extra protection against viewing of data by unauthorized systems or personnel, and complements BitLocker disk encryption and SSE in Microsoft data centers.
 It helps you meet regulatory or compliance obligations for controlling root keys.
 You explicitly authorize Microsoft 365 services to use your encryption keys to provide value added cloud services, such as eDiscovery, anti-malware, anti-spam, search indexing, and so on.